-As director of the Hoover Library and Archives, Sousa was responsible for the major upgrade to the archives preservation and conservation lab and was intimately involved with major acquisitions, including the Chiang Kai-shek diaries; the William Rehnquist papers; the Georgia, Estonia, and Lithuanian KGB files; and the Iraq Memory Foundation collection.
-As senior associate director, Sousa works with the Institution’s director to develop institutional policies, strategy, long-range planning, and external communications.
+As director of the Hoover Institution Library and Archives, Sousa was intimately involved in securing major acquisitions, including the Chiang Kai-shek diaries; the William Rehnquist papers; the Georgian, Estonian, and Lithuanian KGB files; and the Ba’th Party Papers of the Iraq Memory Foundation.
+He initiated major facilities upgrades to the archives preservation and conservation labs, the library processing room, and the archives reading room.

 Sousa was director of the Institution’s Diplomat Training Program, which ran from 1990 through 1995.
 He was also responsible for launching the Institution’s major communications initiatives: the Institution’s web site, Hoover Digest, Education Next, Policy Review, Hoover Weekly Essays, Facts on Policy series, and Uncommon Knowledge.

 Before coming to Hoover in 1990, Sousa was an economist at the RAND Corporation, Welch Consulting, and Unicon Research Corporation; he has taught economics and statistics at UCLA and has testified in class action legal cases.
 Sousa was a senior consultant to the Soong Family Archives and Research Center at Fudan University, Shanghai, China.
 Sousa holds degrees in economics from Boston College and UCLA.